zotonic/zotonic_mod_payment/README.md

  * `address_postcode` - Postcode of address (defaults to current user's)
  * `address_country` - Country of address, should be two letter ISO code (defaults to current user's)
  * `description` - Description of what has been ordered, could also be a referral identifier
+ * `note` - Optional user defined note
+ * `reference` - Optional user defined reference number, appended to the description.

+Other form fields will be stored as-is in the props of the payment record.

 Subscriptions / Recurring Payments